martimolanes/TheNoteFairy/README.md

 - To delete a note you need to be in retrieve notes and press 'd' in the desired note

 DEFAULT USERNAME, PASSWD: admin admin

+## KNOWN PROBLEMS
+- application may NOT function well with some sizes of screen terminal -> recommended to launch it fullscreen
+- when deleting in the content of a note that have \n, you cannot delete more than the line you are writing